-The county's housing attainability gap for both renters and owners is increasing, especially for lowand moderate-income households.
+The county's housing attainability gap for both renters and owners is increasing, especially for low-and moderate-income households.
 Between 2014 and 2018, the supply gap (the number of units affordable to households at a certain income segment) worsened for renter households earning up to 65% of the area median income (AMI)-receding by almost 5,000 units in five years.
 Only one unit for every two households at 50% of AMI, and one unit out of every four for households earning 30% of AMI are available for low-income households in Montgomery County.

 Household growth in the county has been concentrated in the lowest and highest end of the income distribution.
 About half of all new households since 2010 earn less than \$50,000 annually.
 While in 2018, households earning less than \$50,000 comprised just less than a third of total households, this group has been growing the most rapidly over the past decade.
 These trends could be due to various factors, including existing households increasing their income or lower income households moving to the county.
 Whatever the cause, these trends imply that there is demand for housing across the income spectrum and a growing need for affordably priced housing.
+NOTE: It is unclear if this is due to decreases in household size, more residents retiring, or the movement into the County of low-income households.
+It's unclear if this is referring to total household wages - or all household income.